Robert E. Wood: Decorations and honors

 Bronze busts honoring Wood and seven other industry magnates stand between the Chicago River and the Merchandise Mart in downtown Chicago, Illinois.
-Formerly, General Wood had a Boys and Girls Club in Chicago named after him.
+Woodfield Mall in Schaumburg, Illinois, where Sears had been a tenant, is named in part after General Wood.
+Formerly, a Boys and Girls Club in Chicago had also been named after him.

 Wood was inducted into the Junior Achievement U.S. Business Hall of Fame in 1979.